Jamf-Concepts/ddm-explorer/README.md

 ## What is DDM?
-Declarative Device Management (DDM) is a modern framework introduced by Apple to simplify and improve the way organizations manage Apple devices, such as iPhones, iPads, Macs, and Apple TVs.
+Declarative Device Management (DDM) is a modern framework introduced by Apple to simplify and improve the way organizations manage Apple devices.
 It uses a declarative model to apply and maintain configurations, settings, and policies on devices more efficiently than traditional management approaches.

 ### How Does It Work?
 * Traditional Management: Relies on commands sent from a server to enforce settings.
 Devices frequently contact the server to check for updates, leading to higher latency and server dependency.